You may think you’re not very resilient.

 4 Resilience Worksheets for Youth and Students

-The goal of this worksheet is to help students and children explore their feelings through color.
-The instructions can be found on page 25 and the Mandala can be found on page 26.
+The goal of this worksheet is to help children and students explore their feelings through color.

 After they have colored each section in, discuss the color(s) with them.
 Ask them to reflect on why they chose the color or colors they used, and use questions and active listening to open up more dialogue if you feel it will help.

 This Coloring in for Emotional Clarity worksheet can help students discover and express their own feelings, as well as help parents or teachers, learn about how the student or child is doing with each area of their life.
 Before issues can be addressed and learned from, they must first be discussed.

-To guide youth through this exercise, you will need:
+To guide you through this exercise, you will need:

 - Craft items to decorate with (such as stickers, sequins, glitter, etc.)

-- Small pieces of paper with different gifts written on them (on page 29)
+- Small pieces of paper with different gifts, traits, and strengths written on them.

 Begin by explaining that this exercise will focus on who you are inside.

-The first step is identifying the gifts and good qualities that students feel they have.
-These are listed on page 29 and include qualities like:
+The first step is identifying the gifts, traits and talents that students feel they have.
+These include qualities like:

-The second step is for students to share these gifts and qualities that they chose.
+The second step is for students to share these traits and talents that they chose.
 Students should describe why they chose each gift or quality and give examples of how these qualities fit them.

-Step three is to give students the gift box cutout on page 28.
+Step Three is to give students the gift box cutout provided.
 Have them cut along the dotted lines and arrange the box, then decorate it with their name, their favorite color(s), or any of the craft items they would like to use.

-On page 39 of the same PDF, there is a worksheet called “Reviewing My Work” that can help students think realistically about how they did on a particular assignment or task and learn how to improve in the future.
-Click here to access the PDF.
+This exercise helps students learn from how they did on a particular assignment or task and learn how to improve in the future.

 In order to develop resilience, it’s important to be realistic about setting and striving towards goals, learning from one’s mistakes, and trying again.